Sign up to get full access to our latest articles, reports, videos and events delivered by military and industry experts and decision makers.

 These programs offer a unique way to engage service members, aligning with the military's goals of fostering community, enhancing mental health, and supporting retention.

-Register for the Military Simulation Training Summit!
+View the agenda for the Military Simulation Training Summit!

 This year, the IDGA Land Forces Training Summit has expanded in scope to become the IDGA Military Simulation Training Summit, taking place in Celeste Hotel, Orlando, FL, on February 25-26, 2025.
 The conference will showcase the evolution of simulation and simulated training across the military branches and NATO nations.
 We will extensively explore interoperability, expansion, and implementation of military-simulated training.